 Peter H. Johnston

-Peter H. Johnston grew up and taught elementary school in New Zealand before coming to the United States to earn his PhD at the Center for the Study of Reading at the University of Illinois.
+Peter Johnston grew up and taught elementary school in New Zealand before coming to the United States to earn his Ph.D. at the Center for the Study of Reading at the University of Illinois.
 At the time his plans did not include staying in the United States let alone getting married and raising a family.
-He now lives in Albany, New York, with his wife, Tina, and a cat left behind by one of his (three) children returning briefly from college.
+Professor Emeritus at the University at Albany, he lives in Albany, New York, with his wife Tina.
+They have three children and two grandchildren on which to dote.

-Beyond his family, research, soccer, singing, and humor sustain him.
-Failing that, a glass of chardonnay helps.
+Beyond his family and friends, research, reading, writing, singing, and humor sustain him.
+Failing that, a glass of New Zealand sauvignon blanc helps enormously.